jamesshore/quixote/docs/QElement.md

 Stability: 2 - Unstable
 ```

-Create an element and append it to this element's children.
+Create an element and append it as a child of this element.
 Throws an exception unless exactly one element is created.
 (But that one element may contain children.)

 `child = element.add(html, nickname)`